BlancaMorillo/BlancaMorillo/README.md

 I currently work as a data engineer at [**Procter & Gamble**](https://us.pg.com/) and study my master in SWE at [**Technological University of Panama**](https://utp.ac.pa/).

 I'm passionate about solving complex problems and thrive in creating systems that simplify complexity and scale impact.
-My career has spanned from physics research to data engineering, where I've uncovered insights and patterns that drive efficiency.
-I’m passionate about building systems from scratch, apply business logic, and empower teams through clear, actionable documentation.
+I've uncovered insights and patterns that drive efficiency, built software from scratch with embedded business logic, and empowered teams through clear, high-quality documentation.

 Outside of work, I'm interested in following the development in AI.
 I read books, play video games and look for new music to listen to.